hashicorp/packer/website/source/docs/templates/communicator.html.md

     connection after a reboot.
 Example: `5m`.
 Disabled by default.

 -   `ssh_remote_tunnels` (array of strings) - An array of OpenSSH-style tunnels to create.
-The port is bound on the *remote build host* and connections are forwarded to the packer host's network.
+The port is bound on the *remote build host* and connections to it are forwarded to the packer host's network.
 Non-localhost destinations may be set here.
     Example value: `8443:git.example.com:443`